Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Thermodynamics

 \section{Thermodynamics}

-As the efforts to investigate the statistical mechanics of the black holes have the profound effect on our understanding of quantum gravity which leads to the formulation of holographic principle, in this section we study the thermodynamic quantities of the black holes in order to investigate their stability.
-The black hole entropy can be calculated using the Iyer-Wald formula \cite{Iyer:1994ys}
+The study of the thermodynamic properties of black holes has significantly contributed to our understanding of quantum gravity, particularly through the development of the holographic principle.
+In this section, we focus on investigating the stability of black holes by examining their statistical mechanics.